rahul-tc/rahul-tc.github.io/README.md

 - 👋 Hi, I’m @rahul-tc
-- 👀 I’m interested in programming and web development
+- 👀 I’m interested in programming & web development.
-- 🌱 I’m currently learning c++ and bootstrap
+- 🌱 I’m currently learning Data Structure and React JS.
-- 💞️ I’m looking to collaborate on wherever u need
+- 💞️ I’m looking to collaborate on wherever u need!
-- 📫 How to reach me - contact me through email
+- 📫 How to reach me - contact me through email.
 - u can also watch me on Youtube with the name Tech Casual.

 <!---